geomagpy/MARTAS/README.md

 ### 4.1 Enabling Authentication

-    If you want to use authentication you should use addcred.py (UtilityScripts) to obsfuscate user and passwords, which helps you to avoid plain text passwords directly in scripts.
+    If you want to use authentication you should use addcred (MagPy, section 10.6) to obsfuscate user and passwords, which helps you to avoid plain text passwords directly in scripts.
 Please note, that these methods do not encrypt passwords.
 They just store it in a different, independent file.
 To add such information into the credentials list use:

         $ python addcred.py -t transfer -c mqtt -u user -p mypasswd -a localhost